 In the summer of 2005 I re-mortgaged the house (no kidding!) and splashed out on my first digital kit - a Canon EOS 1Ds MkII.
 This has since been replaced by a Canon 5D MkII.

-For those of you who are interested in this kind of thing - my current lenses are the Canon 24-105 f4L IS USM and the Canon 70-300mm f4.5-5.6 DO IS USM.
+For those of you who are interested in this kind of thing - my current lenses are the Canon 24-105 f4L IS USM and the Canon EF 100-400mm f4.5-5.6 L IS USM.
 Most, if not all of the images in the 'Botanica' galleries were taken with the Canon 100mm f2.8 USM macro lens.
 I also have a Sigma 12-24mm f4.5-5.6 DG EX lens, but I seldom use it - I find the distortion at the widest end a bit too much for my liking.
 I always use a tripod for landscape and macro work and the Manfrotto Neotech, whilst not the lightest, is sturdy and a doddle to set up and collapse quickly.
 I have the usual range of landscape filters, although I often bracket exposures and then merge different images in Photoshop to get a high dynamic range, rather than using neutral grads - my feeling is that having spent a fortune on top quality lenses, do I then want to degrade the image by putting some more glass/resin in front of the optic?
 But this varies according to my mood.
 OK - enough of the techie stuff!

 The purchase of all that high end kit marked my transition from 'amateur' to 'professional' when I started submitting images to magazines (see Publications) and to Alamy, an online stock library (see Links) in earnest.
 Freelance photography - and journalism - is now, very nearly, my full time occupation.
+In 2013 I gained my AFIAP - 'Artiste de la Federation de l'Art Photographique' an international distinction gained by getting the requisite number of acceptances in international salons and exhibitions.

-I will gladly undertake commissions and most of the images are available for sale for editorial or commercial use.
+Most of the images are available for sale for editorial or commercial use.
 Please contact me via the Contact page.